jtwleung/Final-Project-SQL/cleaning_data.md

 ## QUERIES USED TO ACTION ITEMS IDENTIFIED ABOVE

 Note:  I did not action all the items identified above (as indicated in the table above, some were highlighted simply as areas to exercise "<b><font color="red">caution</font></b>" over when running analyses).
-However, below are the queries used to address the items from table above which were deemed issues to be addressed by data cleaning:
+However, below are the queries used to address the items from table above which were deemed issues to be addressed by data cleaning.

+\*** Please note that the complete SQL used to create views for allsessions_clean, analytics_clean and products_clean, are listed at the beginning of the QA.md file.
+The below is simply individualized SQL for each Item in the table above:

 **Item #1**:
 ```SQL